nguyenbertil/kundo-movies/README.md

 Together we will build a tiny competitor to IMDB, by using an existing movie database API.

-There are many ways to do this, so you can choose whichever tech stack you are most comfortable with.
-You should be prepared to get a webpage up and running, for example with [Django](https://www.djangoproject.com/), [React](https://reactjs.org/), plain JavaScript, or something similiar to deliver HTML to a browser.
+Create a webpage using [Django](https://www.djangoproject.com/) or [FastAPI](https://fastapi.tiangolo.com/).
+If you want to build a frontend in
+React or plain JavaScript, that's also fine.
+Use the tools that showcases the skills needed for the role you are applying for.
+Try to show how you want to write code in a professional setting, what is important to you?

-The landing page should have a search box where you can search for movie titles.
+The page should have a search function where you can search for movie titles.
 Search results should have their poster, title, and year displayed.
+Feel free to add other functionality you think would be fitting.

-Clicking on a movie result should bring you to a small details page, where you can see the director and plot of the movie.
+The movies should also have a small details page, where you can see the director and plot of the movie.

 ## The API